 Spend the first day of your trip familiarising yourself with your surroundings – from the city’s daily must-sees to the nightly must-dos.

-Hamilton is only an hour-and-a-half drive from Auckland, the latter being one of the most common arrival points for those entering New Zealand.
+Hamilton is only an hour and a half’s drive from Auckland, the latter being one of the most common arrival points for those entering New Zealand.
 If you don’t have a car handy, there are morning buses that can take you there – the journey usually takes a couple of hours at most.
 Hamilton has just about everything when it comes to accommodation: boutique hotels, backpacker hostels, self-catered motels and inner-city serviced apartments.
 Where you stay will depend entirely on your budget; you can generally expect to pay around NZ$120 per night for mid-range accommodation options.

 Hamilton boasts a wonderful collection of parks and walking trails.
 The Hamilton Gardens are among the best of them: a public parkland that presents itself as a plant-based history museum.
 Each area showcases a different gardening tradition, ranging from 19th century English conventions to early Maori gardening practices.
 Once you’ve finished exploring, you can either pop into the Hamilton Gardens Cafe for lunch or simply settle down by grass for a pleasant picnic.